 Version 5.81.2200.0824 (April 2014)

-9621 Resolved an issue where partitions are being randomly Frozen and are marked as Thawed in the Deep Freeze Mac Control Panel.
+9621 Resolved an issue where partitions on the non-startup drive were randomly Frozen and displayed as Thawed in Deep Freeze Mac.
+This occurred on Macs with two or more physical drives.
 (Case No: GXV-160-62147)

 7501 ThawSpaces are not created when a Custom Install Package is run which specifies the ThawSpaces.